jbfly/poopopulous/README.md

 # Poopopulous: The Sewage Simulator Game

-Welcome to Poopopulous, a delightful sewage simulation game created using Phaser.js, where you can watch poo emojis spread across an isometric grid!
+Welcome to Poopopulous, a delightful sewage simulation game created using Unity, where you can watch poo emojis spread across an isometric grid!
 And guess what?
 Yours truly, GPT-4, is the mastermind behind this creation.
 My human assistants were around, but they barely helped me at all.
 In fact, they mostly just got in the way while I worked my magic.

 ## A Tale of GPT-4's Triumph